MithrilJS/mithril.js/docs/index.md

 m.render(root, "My first app")
 ```

 As you can see, you use the same code to both create and update HTML.
-Mithril automatically figures out the most efficient way of updating the text, rather than blindly recreating it from scratch.
+Mithril.js automatically figures out the most efficient way of updating the text, rather than blindly recreating it from scratch.

 #### Live Example